minershive/hiveon-kb/hiveon-asic-firmware/troubleshooting/asic_statuses.md

 Temperature sensor was lost two or more times.
 This can happen in case of fail of the chips on which the temperature sensors are located.
 For example, the 17th model has 4 such chips on every board, and if 2 or more chips fail, it is difficult to determine the temperature, and the mining process stops.
 To solve the problem, you need to replace the chips.

 ### DISABLED
 Hardware defect detected.
 Mining suspended to keep chips and boards from overheating.
+To continue mining, manually launch the `miner start` command.